martinezjf2/rails_project/notes.md

 - i want to display the notes of the book on the page, getting stuck on  that.
 - i want the title to be next to the author first and last name,(books#index)

-- when i delete the book as well, it deletes the book but does not properly redirect

 - send me a link about the hidden fields, and what were they for